Pre-Licensing Criminal History Evaluation:

 - What if I am unable to include all of my criminal offenses with the online request form?

-You can provide information on additional offenses using form LF606 and upload this form and supporting documents.
+You can provide information on additional offenses using Criminal History (Form LF606) and upload this form and supporting documents.

 - What crimes and information do I have to report to the Department of Motor Vehicles?